 Our Behavioral Health staff has the talent and passion needed to create an exceptional behavioral health program within NDCS.
 The number of secure mental health beds has been expanded at LCC, and beds for transition from residential mental health will be repurposed from beds currently housing inmates on protective custody status.
-The Discharge Review Team is actively reviewing all inmates with serious mental illness and/or a history of violence prior to their release to the community - making appropriate referrals and notifications.
-Under the care and leadership of Dr. Martin Wetzel, Chief of Psychiatry and Dr. Lisa Jones, Behavioral Health Administrator the quality and range of services for the mentally ill offenders will continue to improve.
+The Discharge Review Team is actively reviewing all inmates with serious mental illness, and/or a history of violence prior to their release to the community - making appropriate referrals and notifications.
+Under the care and leadership of Dr. Martin Wetzel, Chief of Psychiatry, the quality and range of services for mentally ill offenders will continue to improve.